Main Ground Combat System: History

 In December 2020, frustrated with the slow pace of the MGCS project, Italy offered participation in its own development of a different tank to Poland, and potentially to Spain.

 In November 2021, the Dutch government asked France and Germany to become an observer.
 However, the Franco-German partners were still negotiating conditions under which other countries should be allowed to take part in the project.
 The MGCS principals emphasised that the Dutch are seen as an important partner in the project.

 In January 2022, the Belgian government increased defence spending.
 Part of these plans includes participation in the MGCS programme.

 In July 2022, in the context of the Russian invasion of Ukraine, the Polish government signed an agreement to acquire 1000 K2PL Black Panther tanks for the "Wilk" (Wolf) Program and announced cooperation with South Korea on next generation K3 tank, and due to the MGCS project schedules and planned implementations, Poland decided not to join the project.

 In 2025, Germany announced the approval of MGCS-Project Company as the joint-venture for the development of the new vehicle.

 In April 2025, KNDS Deutschland, KNDS France, Rheinmetall, and Thales jointly established the MGCS Project Company (MPC) in Cologne.
 This entity serves as the programme's industrial prime, overseeing coordination and integration.

+The deployment of the MGCS has been pushed from the 2030s to a 2040–2045 timeframe.
+But because of French plans to retire its Leclerc tanks by 2037, while the MGCS still faces ongoing delays, a potential defence capability gap is created.
+Therefore, under time and budget pressure, the French ministry is evaluating an interim solution aligned with global market options and domestic industry interests, designed to gradually integrate MGCS technologies such as advanced weapons, protection, networking, and robotic systems.

+Driven by industrial disputes over work-sharing, disagreements on operational requirements, and bureaucratic hurdles, the project’s delay has also sparked discussions on potential interim solutions on the german side, such as likely upgrades on the Leopard 2A7/A8 or even greater improvemts in the form of a "Leopard 3" A2X variant–a synthesis of the Leopard 2A8 and the KF51.

+In February 2026, it was reported that French president Emmanuel Macron had tied the future of the MGCS program to the Future Combat Air System, which was subsequently cancelled in June 2026.

+In July 2026, German media reported that the joint development of armoured fighting vehicles as part of the MGCS program had been abandoned.
+The MGCS program had been rescoped to cover the development of new, platform-independent technologies for use in each countries respective future AFV designs.